renaschweizer/congen-gatk/README.md

 # A note on "pipelines"

-As discussed during the whiteboard session, and as you'll hear throughout ConGen, there is no single pipeline that works for everyone.
+As you'll hear throughout ConGen, there is no single pipeline that works for everyone.
 I put together this particular set of commands after thinking carefully about my particular data set and downstream analysis plans, and after reading carefully through other resources.
 If someone has shared their scripts with you, make sure those scripts work for your data!
-There are tons of available sources, such as the [GATK Best Practice workflows](https://software.broadinstitute.org/gatk/best-practices/) and various blogs ([example pipeline for non-model organism](https://evodify.com/gatk-in-non-model-organism/)).
+There are tons of available sources, such as the [GATK Best Practice workflows](https://software.broadinstitute.org/gatk/best-practices/) and various blogs ([example pipeline for non-model organism](https://evodify.com/gatk-in-non-model-organism/)), as well as other workflows on github.

 # The GATK "Best Practices Workflow"